 This was a short trip with a total roundtrip distance of 6.7 km with total elevations gains of 776 m.
 Our total roundtrip time was 3 hours and 53 minutes.

 The first sign that it’s going to be a day of insane wind?
 When you can barely open the passenger door because of the counterforce.
 The second sign?
 When your cap is immediately ripped off your head and you have to chase it through the snow for 10 minutes to get it back.
 Yup, this all happened within minutes of arriving at our parking spot.
-“Yarrow Ridge” is on the left with Yarrow Mountain in the centre and Spread Eagle Mountain on the right.
+“Yarrow Ridge” is on the left with Mount Yarrow in the centre and Spread Eagle Mountain on the right.

 Brad did not want to chance driving his car down to the actual parking spot at the end of the road, so we made the quick walk from our location near a small building.
 The cutline that we are aiming for is past the end of the road.
 “Yarrow Ridge” is on the right.